ParrySMS/PocketRentalCompany/DevelopLog.md

 - [v] view all vehicle
 - [v] view all sku for one vehicle
 - [v] view available vehicle for selected rental period
-- [v] choose one sku and show the price
-- [v] change rental period and show the new price
+- [v] choose one sku and show the price, change rental period and show the new price
 - [v] add the {SKU + period} into order
 - [v] show order
 - [] view other SKU